textadventures/quest/docs/using_libraries.md

 _NOTE:_ The point of creating your own libraries is you can quickly get to the code if you need to tweak something.
 If you prefer to use the GUI to create scripts, do not bother with your own libraries.

-_NOTE:_ There is an issue with creating objects in libraries that have a parent attribute set to an object in the main file, so avoid  doing that!
+_NOTE:_ There is an issue with creating objects in the main file that have a parent attribute set to an object or room in the library file, and Quest will crash when trying to open the GUI.

 _NOTE:_ If you make your library publicly available, make sure all the elements have names, so users can override them.
-In particular, check your verb elements.
+In particular, check your verb and command elements.

 File name and location